Photos from this trip can be found here.

 What we thought was going to be a scrambled turn out to be a pretty structured hike, with a hikers’ path nearly all the way to the top.
 The weather was gorgeous to say the least, and the views into The Enchantments were just stunning.
 Although I didn’t get the chance to walk though Lower Enchantments this season, it was just as rewarding to see the area before the snow hits.

-Overall a relaxing hike and a nice break from hitting the slams all summer long.
+Overall a relaxing hike and a nice break from work on the Bulger List all summer long.
 Tom was gracious enough to give Tan and me a lesson on trail navigation with maps and a compass—quite education!
 We got down to the cars in mid-afternoon, then stopped in Leavenworth for some refreshments.